annices/php-rest-api-jwt-auth-1.2/README.md

 2. Open the file “sql_server_2.sql” and execute its MySQL code on your chosen server 2.

-3.Open the folder path *server_1 > config* and change to your own database settings in the file “dbaccess.php”.
+3. Open the folder path *server_1 > config* and change to your own database settings in the file “dbaccess.php”.
 Note that these settings shall be applicable for the database for your server 1 app.

 4. In the same config folder for the server 1 app, open the file “settings.ini” and change the API URLs to suit your own server paths to each file.
 Note!
 Ensure you only change the URL: